hackhim18/post-IT/README.md

 > This App was made to post user's interesting facts,news,events that happens in day to day life

->Users can post their event and like other users posts
+>Users can like each others posts